saritasa-nest/saritasa-devops-helm-charts/charts/tekton-apps/README.md

   Above helm chart creates a new ArgoCD project for each project in values, for each component in project's components there is created a separate ArgoCD application and required for Tekton ci/cd resources (triggerbindings, roles, configmaps, jobs, serviceaccounts, pvcs and etc).
   For each Argocd project, notifications to multiple slack channels with different types of triggers are added.
+The example above define for each subscription, the slack channels (project-xx, project-xx-ci project-xx-alarms) that should be added by default.
+This can be modified to add/remove a channel in case of a custom config needed.

   # fill below parameters for each `project` block